kjolley/BIGSdb_documentation/dbase_setup.rst

   * This is only needed if automated submissions are enabled.
 If bigscurate.pl is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl.

+* curators_only

+  * Set to 'yes' to prevent ordinary authenticated users having access to database configuration.
+This is only effective if read_access is set to 'authenticated_users'.
+This may be useful if you have different configurations for curation and querying with some data hidden in the configuration used by standard users.
+Default 'no'.

 * daily_rest_submissions_limit